Yodo River

 The Yodo River (淀川, Yodo-gawa), also called the Seta River (瀬田川 Seta-gawa) and the Uji River (宇治川 Uji-gawa) at portions of its route, is the principal river in Osaka Prefecture on Honshu, Japan.
 The source of the river is Lake Biwa in Shiga Prefecture to the north.

 The Yodo River, usually called the Seta River in Shiga Prefecture, begins at the southern outlet of the lake in Ōtsu.
 There is a dam there to regulate the lake level.
 Further downstream, the Seta flows into Kyoto Prefecture and its name changes to the Uji River.
 It then merges with two other rivers, the Katsura River and the Kizu River in Kyoto Prefecture.
 The Katsura has its headwaters in the mountains of Kyoto Prefecture, while the Kizu comes from Mie Prefecture.
 From the three-river confluence, the river is called the Yodo River, which flows south, through Osaka, and on into Osaka Bay.
 In Osaka, part of the river has been diverted into an artificial channel; the old course in the heart of Osaka is called the Kyū-Yodo River (literally, 'Former Yodo River').
 It serves as a source of water for irrigation and also powers hydroelectric generators.

 History

+The Yodo River basin has occupied an extremely important position as the center of Japanese politics, culture, and economy since ancient times.
+Therefore, river improvement works were repeated, starting with the construction of the Ibaraki embankment during the reign of Emperor Nintoku, but floods occurred frequently.
+The Nara Period monk Gyōki believed that in order to prevent flooding around Lake Biwa, it was necessary to drain more lake water into the Seta River, the only outflow river, and attempted to excavate a small mountain along the Seta River.
+Because this mountain jutted out into the river, there were places where the Seta River suddenly narrowed, and when heavy rain hit the upstream, the water was dammed and flooded the upstream frequently.
+In the end, Gyoki gave up the plan for fear that excavating the mountain would cause flooding downstream.

 The choice of the ancient capital Heian-kyō (now Kyoto) during the Heian period, was partly chosen because of the presence of the Yodo river that flows towards Osaka, and its outlet on the Seto Inland Sea.
+Emperor Shirakawa, who lived in the late Heian period, listed flood control of the Kamo River, upstream of the Yodo River, as one of the "Three Undesirable Things in the World" that do not go as planned, along with the warrior monks of Enryaku-ji on Mount Hiei and the dice rolls in the game of sugoroku.
+The Uji River has a prominent place in the so-called "Uji chapters" of The Tale of Genji, a novel written by the Japanese noblewoman Murasaki Shikibu in the early eleventh century.